 If you made the pumpkin s’mores above, you may be wondering what to do with the leftover pumpkin pie filling.
 This is where campfire pies come into play.
 Pumpkin pie is, as you know, the most quintessential of the fall desserts, and making your pie over the fire just enhances the magic of this delicious treat.

 Making any sort of fruit pies over the campfire is super easy.
 Simply spray both sides of a pie iron with cooking spray, place a sheet of canned crescent roll dough in each side, place a dollop of pie filling on one side, close tightly, and hold over the hot coals to bake.

 These things turn out wonderfully, and if pumpkin isn’t your thing, cherry or apple filling will work just as well.

 Finally, there is the option of pulling out the Dutch oven to make some monkey bread.
 I’ll admit, this particular dessert is a bit more complicated to make than the others listed here, but these warm, gooey, cinnamon sugar treats just scream fall.

 I like this recipe for Dutch oven monkey bread.
-It’s super easy to make, always turns out well, and cleanup is easier than you might think.
-As an added bonus, the treat only takes about half an hour to bake, meaning if you start it when you begin eating dinner, it’ll be ready just as you’re finishing up the meal.
+It’s super easy to make, always turns out well, and clean-up is easier than you might think.
+As an added bonus, this treat only takes about half an hour to bake, meaning if you start it when you begin eating dinner, it’ll be ready just as you’re finishing up the meal.

 About the author: Chelsea Gonzales